kleopatra999/IRCameraBulbController/README.md

 example:
 `EXP:120:30:1:10` Will take 10 exposures, 120s (2 min) long, 30s apart and will use mirror up to do this.

+If a second EXP command is issued while one is running then an `ERR:busy` message will be sent, and the current sequence will continue.

+**Abort sequence**
+`ABT`  This command will stop a currently running exposure and then put the system back into an idle state to wait for the next command.

 Responces
 ---------